TheExGenesis/multiscale-coordination-refactor/xiq_manifesto.md

 This is me!
 Just a guy compelled to refactor multiscale human coordination by making woo compatible with modern ontologies and injecting it into society in a span of ~5 years.

-A few challenges and risks might be in balancing the ambitious and potentially grandiose nature of this project with the need for a manageable scope, as well as lack of experience leading large-scale research efforts. (lol)
+A few challenges and risks might be in balancing the ambitious and potentially grandiose nature of this project with the need for a manageable scope, as well as lack of experience leading large-scale research efforts.
+With regard to the ambition of it, I’d say I’m shooting high while trying to stay grounded in pragmatism and criticism from others.
+The lack of experience leading research may be addressed by taking baby steps and focusing on sub-projects, while keeping an eye on potential advisors that could help me develop.

 Anyway here are a few take-aways from the whole thing!